gchq/sleeper/docs/deployment/docker-images.md

 | rest-api-`<version-number>`.jar                      | rest-api-lambda                   | false                |

-## The base image

-All of the images above are built from a shared base image, output by a build of Sleeper at `scripts/docker/base`.
-This installs the JDK, and creates a non-root `sleeper` user that the images run as.

-This means that if you inject code into a running container, it will not run as root, and will not be able to modify the contents of the container.
-The jar and entrypoint script in each image are owned by root, and are not writable by the `sleeper` user.
-Two directories are writable, for components that need to write files locally:

-* `/mnt/scratch` - used as a local working directory, e.g. by standard ingest
-* `/tmp`

-The bulk import on EKS image is the exception, as it's built from an EMR on EKS base image, and runs as the non-root `hadoop` user that image provides.

-If you substitute your own base image with `--override-base-image-dir`, it must also create a `sleeper` user and set `USER sleeper`, as the images built on top of it expect to run as that user.

 ## Building and pushing

 See the [deployment guide](../deployment-guide.md) and [deployment with the CDK](./deploy-with-cdk.md) for information